dochy-ksti/dochy/dochy_manual/src/b3_conversion/conversion.md

  fn new_value_impl(root: &RootIntf) -> i64 {
   match root.new_value() {
-   //If data is old, the variable "new_value" will be "undefined" because it was not defined at the time.
+   //If data is the old version, the variable "new_value" will be "undefined" because it was not defined at the time.
    UndefOr::Undefined => {
     match root.old_value(){
      NullOr::Null => root.new_value_def_val().into_value().unwrap(),